Community Garden Initiative

 Problem-Based Learning and Clinical Skills Immersion: Geared toward first- and second-year college students, this one-day program allows learners to step into the role of a health professional and participate in a clinical skills activity, learn about different health careers, and interact with current health professions students.

 *Smiling Seniors: Oral health education provided to older adults that is fun and engaging.
-Utilizing interprofessional teams of UST Scholars, Smiling Seniors teaches participants proper hygiene techniques as well as the role played by medications, nutrition, adaptive appliances, and chronic disease in oral health care.
+Utilizing interprofessional teams of UST/AHEC Scholars, Smiling Seniors teaches participants proper hygiene techniques as well as the role played by medications, nutrition, adaptive appliances, and chronic disease in oral health care.

 *Spring Forward – Don’t Fall Back: Engage older adults in fall prevention educational activities that are fun and relevant for seniors.